 Eros knew of his mother’s sexual escapades, which Aphrodite wanted to keep secret.
 So, she gave her son a rose to keep him quiet.
-The rose symbolized not only love and beauty, but secrecy in Greek society.
+Thus, the rose symbolized not only love and beauty, but secrecy in Greek society.9

-In another myth, Aphrodite adopted the handsome young man Adonis.
+In another myth, Aphrodite adopted a handsome young man whose name was Adonis.
 While hunting one day, Adonis came upon a wild boar.
 He tried to kill the boar, not realizing he was the god Ares in disguise, a former lover of Aphrodite’s.
 However, Ares attacked Adonis first.
 Adonis lay bleeding and dying from his wound as Aphrodite rushed to his side.
 And as Adonis’ blood poured over the forest floor, roses started to grow.

 Rose Meaning in Ancient Rome